 This site contains affiliate links.
 For more info, please see our full disclosure.

 Just because you want to save money doesn’t necessarily mean you want to be super cheap.
 You might want to look at things creatively and from another angle where you can save money but still look and feel classy!

 Also, you’re not cheap; you’re smart with where you invest your budget for the wedding!
 Right?
 We got you boo!

 Here are some creative ways to save money on your wedding!

 1. Skip the full wedding invitation suite

-PRO TIP: Create your own wedding email.
-Create an email account specifically for your wedding – “firstname.lastname@example.org” (this is just an example).
+Create your own wedding email.
+Create an email account specifically for your wedding – “email@example.com” (this is just an example).
 This will help you put everything together in one place.
 Also, manage the calendar for bookings and deadlines.
-When you book appts on your wedding email calendar, invite your personal email so you can also see on your personal calendar!
+When you book appts on your wedding email calendar, invite your personal email so you can also see them on your personal calendar!
 Having a separate personal/work and wedding email will make you more focused and organized!